holidayextras/holidayextras.github.com/github_desktop.md

    Save this.
 (The only reason you would need to touch this file again would be if any of your information changes).
 This should be added on Github Desktop to the list of files to be added to your Pull Request for review.

-   If you go back to your Github Desktop, you should now see that you have new uncommited changes to commit on your branch (it should automatically update):
+   If you go back to your Github Desktop, you should now see that you have new uncommitted changes to commit on your branch (it should automatically update):
 ![new_uncommited_changes]({{ site.baseurl }}/assets/img/github_desktop/new_uncommited_changes.png)

-** Creating A New Blog Post
+## Creating A New Blog Post

 1. In your text editor, navigate to holidayextras.github.com>posts and create a *New File* (by either right clicking on *posts* or going to the Toolbar and selecting *New File*)